 Five (5) facts about benzodiazepine withdrawal (you need to know)

 Benzodiazepine withdrawal can be debilitating.
 The limbic system in the brain kicks into overdrive.
 Symptoms such as extreme fatigue, depression, and panic are common.
 How can you support yourself during the months-years long process of detox from benzos?
-Five (5) facts and considerations here.
+Quitting a benzodiazepine medication can be made easier if you are prepared for what to expect and equipped with the right information about what benzo addiction is, how you can find the best addiction treatment program for you, and the rehab process entail.
+Learn more in this Benzodiazepine Addiction Treatment Programs and Help guide.
 With a section at the end for your questions and comments.

 Benzos overexcite our minds and bodies